12 Best Busch Gardens Tips That You Must Know

-Most families have their days off on the weekends, and this is why weekends are usually the most busy at the park.
+Most families have their days off on the weekends, and this is why weekends are usually the busiest at the park.

-You'll also want to make sure that you're not going near a holiday or an event, for example Spring break, 4th of July etc.
+You'll also want to make sure that you're not going near a holiday or an event, for example, Spring break, the 4th of July, etc.